Warfel Recognized at ABC Excellence in Construction Gala

 Davis Promoted to Vice President, Virginia

-Steve Davis Promoted to Vice President Virginia by Warfel Construction
+Steve Davis Promoted to Vice President, Virginia, by Warfel Construction

-“Steve has been working tirelessly over the past three years to help build our team in Virginia, set up regional operations, and establish new Clients for Life in the region,” Swope stated.
-“We are excited to have Steve’s insight and regional experience help provide strategic direction for the organization.”
+Conlan Swope, LEED AP and Vice President of Operations, praised Davis for his instrumental role in leading the Virginia expansion initiative as part of the company’s strategic plan.
+“Steve has worked tirelessly over the past three years to build our team in Virginia, establish regional operations, and cultivate new Clients for Life in the area,” Swope stated.
+“We are thrilled to have Steve’s insight and regional experience to help provide strategic direction for our organization.”

 Learn more about our team: https://www.warfelcc.com/clients-for-life/